sameershah21/kitchen-inspec-tf-assignment-li/README.md

  - I usually use reference terraform modules from a seperate github repository using tag and/or branch reference.
 However, since this setup is an assignment, I have kept module references within the same repositories as local folder.
  - Kitchen files are in Kitchen folder
  - Inspec tests are written in rb
+ - To RUN
+   - Make sure the IAM User profile has the right access roles assigned -s3, SNS, KMS access is required.
+   - Goto staging folder and run `kitchen verify`.
+When done running and testing, run 'kitchen destroy'

 # Folder Setup
  - Root folder contains `pre-commit-config.yaml` which defines all pre-commit hooks